top of page

 Performer

 I'm a playwright and performer who believes community storytelling is the path toward joyful resistance and liberation.
-I write radical art that uplifts marginalized stories and invites collective liberation.
+I write radical art that uplifts the stories of people of the global majority and those deliberately excluded from power.
+My work invites collective liberation.
 My plays include *Always Waiting for Rebe*, *They Don't Leave Veterans Behind, Do They?*, and *(Always) Waiting for Rebe*.
 I founded Justice Through Joy as a labor of love to center the voices of women of color and gender-queer people of color navigating the broken U.S. legal system.

 Cycle Breaker